 For those who are unfamiliar with tarot terminology, LoveToKnow has created this mini-dictionary of tarot card definitions.
 Understanding the words associated with tarot readings is useful for the tarot reader to convey information more clearly.
 Tarot card definitions are also helpful to those seeking information from a tarot reading.

-Tarot Definitions A-H
+Tarot Card Terms and Definitions A-H

-Cartomancy: Foretelling the future through reading cards.
+Cartomancy: Foretelling the future through the reading of cards.

 Celtic Cross: A popular tarot card spread.
 The Celtic Cross spread contains ten cards that represent the current state of affairs and the future.

-Tarot Definitions I-P
+Tarot Card Terms and Definitions I-P

-Initiate: A person who is learning new knowledge about the tarot.
+Initiant: A person who is learning new knowledge about the tarot.

 Layout: This is another word for a tarot card spread.

-Tarot Definitions Q-Z
+Tarot Card Terms and Definitions Q-Z

 Querent: The person seeking information from a tarot reading.